Child-centred

 Our story

-Sensphere founder, Founder & Lead Occupational Therapist
+Cherif Larbaoui, Founder & Lead Occupational Therapist

 At Sensphere, we believe that every child and young person has unique strengths and abilities.
 Our approach is built on core values that guide everything we do: